Edgar-Donk/tkinter.ttk.style/README.md

 In order to make a new widget it would probably be better to work at a much larger size, draw the widget, then save it at the reduced size.
-When drawing at larger sizes there is no simple way to maintain the colour without using thick lines, since if we were to use a single pixel line in our large image, the final image the lines would have a really washed-out colour.
-Say we choose a working image 9x as large our lines and corners will all need to be 9 pixels wide.
+When drawing at larger sizes there is no simple way to maintain the colour without using thick lines, since if we were to use a single pixel line in our large image, the lines in the final image would have a really washed-out colour.
+Say we choose a working image
+9x as large our lines and corners will all need to be 9 pixels wide.
 At this level of magnification arcs can be used.
-Unfortunately for us
 PIL ImageDraw cannot create thick arcs directly without resorting to two pieslices.
-In common with similar drawing programs one must make allowances for the line thicknesses and how the program places the line central axis.
-This applies both to lines and arcs.
 The problem with tkinter canvas is that we can only save images as pdf files, which either need to be converted or captured.
 In this respect PIL is far more flexible, as we have seen we can change the image size with or without a filter and save directly as a png image.

-When we tested our corners we found that they could be produced with a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice afterwaeds reducing the image to the widget size.
-Using the corners image above we can using the correct gap size find the closest match to the layout of the image widget.
-With simple borders no further adjustment should be necessary where we have an outer border we may need to position these so that we are left with the correct number of oncoloured pixels that can be converted to transparent.
+When we tested our corners we found that they could be produced with a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice afterwards reducing the image to the widget size.
+Using the corners image above we can deduce the correct gap size find the closest match to the layout of the image widget.
+With simple borders no further adjustment should be necessary where we have an outer border we may need to position these so that we are left with the correct number of uncoloured pixels that can be converted to transparent.

 This leaves the antialiasing on the arrow to be resolved.
 Our approach is that any antialiasing pixel adjacent to one border pixel